Solved! Here’s What to Do if Your Amazon Package Is Stolen

 Frontpoint protects your home in an emergency, whether it’s a break-in, fire, medical emergency, and more.
 View Frontpoint products.

-One of the best home security systems can also protect a home from any additional ideas a thief might get once they’re on the porch; if a thief sees through the window that the resident has a great gaming computer setup in the dining room, they may decide to come back later and see if they can get in.
+Installing one of the best home security systems (like Vivint or ADT) can also help protect a home from additional crime.
+If a thief sees through the window that the resident has a great gaming computer setup in the dining room, they may decide to come back later and see if they can get in, but the presence of a security system can make them think twice.

-A monitored security system can protect a home by automatically notifying police at the first sign of a break-in, and a self-monitored system will notify the resident of a problem so they can call the authorities themselves.
+A professionally monitored security system can protect a home by automatically notifying police at the first sign of a break-in, and a self-monitored system will notify the resident of a problem so they can call the authorities themselves.
+As a bonus, there’s often a home insurance discount for security systems that have professional monitoring, helping policyholder save on their homeowners insurance costs.

 Thieves are getting bolder and walking right up to the front door to casually collect packages that aren’t theirs, then calmly walking away.
 These steps will help residents get recompensed for their loss or request replacement, but they’ll likely still feel angry and upset that their package was taken.
 The ideal time to put preventive measures in place is before something happens, but if the resident missed that opportunity, they can button up their home’s security now to prevent further losses in the future.